C-Nedelcu/talk-to-chatgpt/README.md

 ### Option 1: CHROME or EDGE STORE
 * Google Chrome: download from the Chrome extension store at https://chrome.google.com/webstore/detail/talk-to-chatgpt/hodadfhfagpiemkeoliaelelfbboamlk
-* Microsoft Edge: the extension is still under review, link will be given soon, use manual install for now
+* Microsoft Edge: download from the Edge extension store at https://microsoftedge.microsoft.com/addons/detail/talktochatgpt/bkkdkngklccknmoalpoakglipbibafpn

 ### Option 2: MANUAL INSTALL
 If the extension is temporarily unavailable (this can happen when OpenAI make breaking changes), or if you want to install the latest updates before they are available on the Chrome/Edge web store, you can install the extension manually.
 Here is how you do it.